Amba-Health/view_component-concerns/README.md

 ###  Identifiers

-Help provide component specific identifiers
+Help provide component specific identifiers, that can be used for IDs, CSS classes or hooking Stimulus controllers, in the spirit of <https://github.com/palkan/view_component-contrib#using-with-stimulusjs>

 #### `indentifier` and `instance_identifier`